The Chaos That Has Been And Will No Doubt Return

 Acknowledgements

-This award winning performance is from Chalkline Theatre Company, brought to Peterborough by Jumped Up Theatre.
-Hosted by Peterborough College and supported by Landmark Theatres.
-It’s one-night-only performance is all made possible by funding from Arts Council England and the Esmee Fairburn Foundation
+This award-winning performance is from Chalkline Theatre Company, brought to Peterborough and hosted by Jumped Up Theatre.
+Supported by Landmark Theatres.
+Peterborough College is the venue.
+This one-night-only performance is all made possible by funding from Arts Council England and the Esmee Fairburn Foundation